DidasMba/DidasMba/README.md

 🌱 I’m currently learning amazing things ...

-👯 I help people to be programmers ...
+👯 I help people to be programmers and companies in their digital transformation ...

-⚡ Fun fact : I'am DJ, Diver, Skateboarder and Surfer
+⚡ Fun fact : I'am Speaker, Diver, Skateboarder and Surfer

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/didasmbarushimana) or email